ollieclarke8787/toric_degenerations_gr/README.md

 ## Macaulay2 files

-Each of the Macaulay2 files is used to classify the pairs (l, w) for a given k, n for which G_{k,n,l,w} is a toric / non-toric / zero ideal.
-The difference between each of these files is:
+Run any of the Macaulay2 files to calculate the pairs (l, w) for a given k, n for which G_{k,n,l,w} is a toric / non-toric / zero ideal.
+The value for k and n appears in the file name so for example *gsi24.m2* calculates the pairs for Gr(2,4).
+The differences inside each of these files is:
 * Values: k, n
 * Map: monomialMapList
 * File names: X, Y